-Gluten free English muffin recipe made with sourdough starter.
+Gluten free English muffin recipe made with gluten free sourdough starter.
 You’ll have these homemade gluten free English muffins with a nice sour tang in just 30 minutes – perfect for breakfast sandwiches.
 Crunchy on the exterior and soft inside, these gluten free sourdough English muffins are also dairy free, vegan, yeast free and don’t require kneading or special rings for cooking.

-Gluten Free English Muffins – Easy And Healthy
+Healthy Gluten Free English Muffins Recipe

 And now I’m convinced – homemade gluten free English muffins are infinitely better than anything sold in a store.
 My gluten free English muffins have a lot less starches (which are highly processed) and more organic whole grain flours .
 Plus I can avoid commercial yeast entirely!